+The second step is the development of the NCLEX-RN Test Plan, which guides the selection of content and behaviors to be tested.
 The NCLEX-RN Test Plan provides a concise summary of the content and scope of the licensing examination.
 It serves as a guide for examination development as well as candidate preparation.
-The NCLEX® assesses the knowledge, skills and abilities that are essential for the entry-level nurse to use in order to meet the needs of clients requiring the promotion, maintenance or restoration of health.
+The NCLEX® assesses the knowledge, skills, abilities and clinical judgment that are essential for the entry-level nurse to use in order to meet the needs of clients requiring the promotion, maintenance or restoration of health.
 The following sections describe beliefs about people and nursing that are integral to the examination, cognitive abilities that will be tested in the examination and specific components of the NCLEX-RN Test Plan.